When you’re working in ecommerce no day is the same. It’s one of the fastest-growing and constantly-changing industries out there.

 Search engines are the top brand discovery channel

-30% of shoppers ranked search engines as the top way they discovered new brands in 2023.
-Here’s the highest-ranking channels online shoppers picked for brand discovery:
+33% of shoppers ranked search engines as the top way they discovered new brands in 2024.
+Here’s the highest-performing channels, ranked by the percentage of internet users who said they used the channel for brand discovery:

 The bottom line?
 Invest in your SEO strategy, folks.